broomgrass/horizon/cathyversion/readme.md

 |run5|0.270088064|
 |run6|0.151365204|

-This affected other texts as well, but to different degrees.
-Here are a few more examples.
+This affected other titles as well, but to different degrees.
+I haven't measured the differences to see if an originally 98% title always stays high, for example.

 |Run     |Frankenstein|L'an 2440  |From the Earth to the Moon|Neuromancer|Agrippa's Daughter|A Woman of the People|
 |--------|------------|-----------|--------------------------|-----------|------------------|---------------------|